relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/shipper.md

 2. Go to **Services** management console, locate **Trace Shipper Service** service and stop it.
 3. Perform a backup of **Trace Shipper Service** production folder.
 4. Go to new Trace Shipper unzipped, temporary folder, copy all files and place them onto **Trace Shipper Service** production folder.
 5. Go to backup folder, copy `serviceConfiguration.json` and place it onto **Trace Shipper Service** production folder.
 This step is needed to recover original configuration file.
-{: .info}
 6. Optional - clean up logs.
 7. Start **Trace Shipper Service**